ryangoff/cryptoapp/README.md

 price from CoinGecko.
 To view the coins in your watchlist head to the 'View Watchlist' screen, and you will see your entry name, symbol, price, and target price if you set one.
 The target price will appear green if your target has exceeded the current price letting you know that the target has been reached, but until then it will appear gold.

-The status of the apps in terms of completeness and correctness (list any known issues or bugs),

 Watchlist app completeness: